JundaFeng/Heterogeneous-Nvidia-CUDA-Intel-OpenCL/README.md

 # Heterogeneous Nvidia (CUDA) and Intel (OpenCL) GPU Programming

 An experiment of using multiple GPUs from different vendors with different programming launguages, taking vector addition as an example.

+The results show that the hybrid GPU scheme that uses NV dedicated GPU and Intel integrated GPU together is the fastest compared with the cases that uses CPU and one single GPU.

 # Total Time Improve
 Number of bytes in Giga: 1.44